MLOPS-IE7374-Fall2024-G9/mlops-project/README.md

 ### 1. Data Acquisition
    - **Purpose**: This component is responsible for downloading or fetching data from necessary sources.
 Sources include APIs for demand data collection and weather data collection.
    - **Flow**:
-     - Data is collected from external APIs for weather and demand information every 7 days (number of days is configurable).
+     - Data is collected from external APIs for weather and demand information daily (number of days is configurable).
-     - For each run, data for the last 7 days is fetched hourly for multiple regions across Texas, New York, and New England (dataset/scripts/data.py).
+     - For each run, data from yesterday is fetched hourly for multiple regions across Texas, New York, and New England (dataset/scripts/data.py).
    - **Data Structure**: Raw data contains columns such as `datetime`, `tempF`, `windspeedMiles`, `weatherCode`, `humidity`, etc., along with identifiers for regions and zones.
    -  **Usage**:
       -  There are two scripts that have the data acquisition code.